Based on a story by Tom Baker and Ian Marter

 “How many.”
 The Doctor asked in horror.

-“Only a very few at a time, though over the centuries possibly millions have come to us, which in turn led to myths about hell or similar places appearing around in every culture in this world.
+“Only a very few at a time, though over the centuries possibly thousands have come to us, which in turn led to myths about hell or similar places appearing in every culture in this world.
 The Master was even able to send some of us into your world, through the tears in reality.
 As time went on the tears became bigger, but not big enough for Scratchman himself to escape.
 Worse the more he tore at our reality, the less he was able to use it as a food source.
 Even Scratchman was beginning to give up hope until he saw your machine.”